 - Brown, B. (2010).
 The gifts of imperfection: Let go of who you think you’re supposed to be and embrace who you are.
 Center City, Minnesota: Hazelden.

 - Ogden, P., Minton, K., and Pain, C. (2006).
 Trauma and the body: A sensorimotor approach to psychotherapy.
 New York: W. W. Norton & Company.

 - Porges, S. (2011).
 The polyvagal theory: Neurophysiological foundations of emotions, attachment, communication, self-regulation.
 New York: W. W. Norton & Company.

 © Copyright 2018 GoodTherapy.org.
 All rights reserved.
-Permission to publish granted by Kimberly Massale, LPC, ATR-BC, therapist in Denver, Colorado
+Permission to publish granted by Kimberly Massale, LPC, ATR-BC

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.